Local pairing of Feynman histories in many-body Floquet models: Monte-Carlo pairing

 Focussing on a fixed Floquet operator $W$ for a chain with open boundary conditions, we discuss this construction for $Z(s,t)$.
-At the time step $r$, where $r$ runs from $0$ to $(t-1)$, we act on each of the left-hand and right-hand sites with a $q \times q$ Haar-random matrix, $u^{(r)}_{L}$ and $u^{(r)}_{R}$ respectively.
-These matrices are independent.
-Furthermore, they are independent for different steps $r$.
+At the time step $r$, where $r$ runs from $0$ to $(t-1)$, we act on each of the left-hand and right-hand sites with independent $q \times q$ Haar-random matrices, $u^{(r)}_{L}$ and $u^{(r)}_{R}$, respectively.
+These matrices are also independent for different steps $r$.
 The forward evolution operator for step $r$ is then

 where we act with the identity on each of the central sites.
-The sum over forward orbits is then
+This gives the sum over forward orbits